Today I am going to answer one of the most asked questions - how much Benadryl can I give my dog.

 Like I already said, Benadryl is safe for dogs if you take care and use the proper dosage.
 How much Benadryl can I give my dog is a question that differs from dog to dog according to their breed, weight, and current health condition.
 Although many veterinarians consider Benadryl safe for dogs to treat allergies, anxiety, and motion sickness you, as a pet parent, should always be aware of possible risks and side effects of any med you administer to them.

-Never exceed the recommended dosage since overdose on Benadryl in dogs can cause severe health issues, and it can even be lethal for dogs.
+Never exceed the recommended correct dosage since overdose on Benadryl in dogs can cause severe health issues, and it can even be lethal for dogs.
 Observe your dog closely after administration, and if you are unsure about should you use this drug or not, reach out for your vet for further instruction.